Skip to main content

 How do I convert Calories to Kilocalories?

-The "small" gram-calorie, equal to the energy needed to raise one gram of water by 1°C (exactly 4.
+The 'small' gram-calorie (also called thermochemical calorie), defined as exactly 4.
 To convert Calories to Kilocalories, multiply by 0.001.
 For example, 25 cal equals 0.025 kcal.

 How many Kilocalories are in 1 Calorie?